What are research data?

 Advantages to sharing data

 While the sharing of research data is expected by some funding agencies, such as NSF, sharing research data also has many advantages for the scientists.
-In a 2010 UK study on open data, researchers identified the following as benefits to themselves:
+Some benefits are listed below:

 - Enhancing visibility of research